tytydraco/yessleep/out/Cinnamon.md

 For the first time in years, I thought maybe we'd made it.

-Then the walks got longer.
+After that, the walks got longer.

-Not much at first.
-Twenty minutes.
-Forty.

-Dana learned the names of people in the neighborhood I'd never met.
 She started having coffee with a woman two streets over who owned some kind of terrier.
 Once she and Cinna were gone almost three hours because they'd driven to a park across town.

 I teased her about having a social life.

 I was glad she did.

-I was.

 A few months later, I came home and found Dana at the kitchen table with her old laptop open.